Soklet Logo

 It's the job of your server-side code to look for this header and provide whatever data the client needs to reconstitute itself.

-Because Soklet guarantees the ServerSentEventUnicaster will send its payloads to the client before any ServerSentEventBroadcaster has an opportunity to do so, clients can safely "catch up" without worrying about concurrently-sent messages interleaved in the event stream.
+Because Soklet guarantees the SseUnicaster will send its payloads to the client before any SseBroadcaster has an opportunity to do so, clients can safely "catch up" without worrying about concurrently-sent messages interleaved in the event stream.

 @PathParameter Long chatId,